guillaumerosinosky/guillaumerosinosky.github.io/_teaching/2021-project.md

 title: "Project 1 in Computer Science: Applications and Introduction to loT"
 collection: teaching
 type: "Licence 1"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2021-project
-venue: "University 1, Department"
+venue: "Université Catholique de Louvain"
-date: 2015-01-01
+date: 2021-09-15
-location: "City, Country"
+location: "Louvain-la-Neuve, Belgium"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.